Code-Institute-Submissions/where-to-next/README.md

 ## Skeleton

-Please click the below link to view the wireframe mockup of the website in mobile, tablet and desktop sizing
+Please click the below link to view the wireframe mock up of the website in mobile, tablet and desktop sizing

 [Where to next wireframe](assets/wireframes/w2n.pdf)

 ## Surface
-The intention of the surface design of the website is intended to be 'whimsicle'.
+The intention of the surface design of the website is intended to be 'whimsical'.
 * The font family chosen from Google Fonts is 'pompiere'
 * The colour selections are light and airy with the following colours selected for the colour scheme:
     * dark-lava: #4a4238ff;